vLeeH/Tools/README.md

 ```

 ## Errors
-Need to enter the emails that will send and receive in `.env` for the Sender Tool.
+Need to enter the emails that will send and receive in `.env`

 Disable the less secure apps in your google account to the sender tool works <a href="https://myaccount.google.com/lesssecureapps">click here.</a>

-**Note:** The target must be connected to the same internet or his email cannot have two-step verification.

 ## Examples
 <img src="https://github.com/vLeeH/MailBrute-Py/blob/main/.github/example.png">